ubuntu/ubuntu-desktop-documentation/docs/tutorial/try-ubuntu-desktop.md

     ![The Internet connection page](/images/installer/internet-connection.jpeg)

+    The network connection is optional.
+If you can't connect, the Ubuntu preview will still work.

 8. The installer gives you the choice to try or install Ubuntu.

     Click {guilabel}`Try Ubuntu` so that you can preview Ubuntu without making any changes to your PC.